Here are SAP Testing interview questions and answers for fresher as well as experienced candidates to get their dream job.

 SAP stands for System Applications and Products.
-It provides customer the ability to communicate with common corporate databases for a comprehensive range of applications.
+It provides customers the ability to communicate with common corporate databases for a comprehensive range of applications.
 It makes the business process work efficiently.

 2) Mention what is SAP Testing?

-3) Mention what are the types of testing is done for SAP?
+3) Mention what types of testing are done for SAP?

 - Unit testing